lucifer-reborn473/Tej_AI_assignment/README.md

 - **Multithreading**: Implement a multithreading approach to enhance performance and efficiency.
 - **UI Enhancements**: Add more interactive and user-friendly features to the Streamlit app.
+- **Model Enhancement**: Using larger models such as larger llama models can enhance the functionality of a better final report.
 - **Extended Database Functionality**: Include advanced querying options for stored data.

 ---